 I massively enjoy the first session on a street; it’s so exciting and I’ve met so many community motivated people along the way.
 The flexibility in terms of when I work is brilliant as I fit it around school drop off/pick ups, illness etc. Plus I can work evenings and at the weekend as my partner is around to look after the kids.
 I love meeting people and talking, so it’s a perfect role for me!

 It can also be challenging at times – responding diplomatically to negative comments on social media, being at busy events on my own (turning a skipping rope while talking to adults/carers), managing my time if motivation drops and the unavoidable juggling of work and family life.
 But I am often heard to be saying “it’s the best job I’ve ever had”.

 Playing Out’s funding for ‘area activators’ in Bristol is soon coming to an end, but I have now won my own local funding to continue the work I am doing and particularly to support new streets in areas of higher deprivation.
 I’m super chuffed as I’ve been in the area for 16 years and I know first-hand the difference regular playing out sessions have made in my street.
 To be part of playing out rippling around St George is a pleasure and an honour.

 I have also co-authored the ‘Little Book of Playing Out’ full of ideas for your street.”

-To find out more about becoming a Playing Out ‘area activator’ in your town, city or neighbourhood, please contact [email protected] or phone us on 0117 953 7167
+To find out more about becoming a Playing Out ‘area activator’ in your town, city or neighbourhood, please email us at [email protected] or phone us on 0117 953 7167